Login

 Stroke Clinics

-Coaches may hold one hour clinics at the Rattan Creek pool to focus on certain strokes and techniques (i.e. Breaststroke, Butterfly, starts, turns, etc.) during the summer.
+Coaches may hold clinics at the Rattan Creek pool to focus on certain strokes and techniques (i.e. Breaststroke, Butterfly, starts, turns, etc.) during the summer.
 Clinics are small, no more than 5 swimmers per class.
 Check our website for stroke clinic dates as they become available and to register online.
-Note: For private one-on-one lessons, parents may speak to the coaches but the MUD prohibits these lessons to be held at the Rattan Creek Pool
+Note: For private one-on-one lessons, parents may speak to the coaches but the MUD prohibits these lessons to be held at the Rattan Creek Pool.

 E. Tracking your Swimmer’s Progress